adrhmdlz/adrhmdlz/README.md

 - 👦 18 years old Network & Tech Enthusiast from Banten, Indonesia
 - 💼 Currently focusing on Network Engineering
 - 💬 Feel free to talk and discuss with me about Programming or Networking
+- 😉 If you are interested in me and want to get to know me better, please check my social media below or you can check my resume <a href="https://drive.google.com/file/d/1mXc6aNbjOajxJ2bktw6UhCASmJ-iObHo/view?usp=sharing">here</a>.
 - 😎 And also don't forget to check my website <a href="https://adrhmdlz.github.io">here</a>.

 <!-- I'm Adrian Ahmad Al Zidan!
 I'm 18 years old Network & IT Enthusiast from Banten, Indonesia.
 Currently focusing on Networking Engineering, besides that I'm also working on several projects using the Python language.
 I also sometimes take the time to develop my own website which you can check <a href="https://adrhmdlz.github.io">here</a>.